The 10 Poorest Cities In Ohio For 2023

-The poorest places in Ohio are East Cleveland and Youngstown for 2023 based on Saturday Night Science.
+The poorest places in Ohio are East Cleveland and Athens for 2024 based on Saturday Night Science.

 Like all states, Ohio has certain places that are going on hard times.
 These Ohio places have an above-average percentage of people living in poverty, out of work, or not making as much as they should be.